kgrid/blog/blog/_drafts/how-it-started-how-it-s-going.md

 But once we separated the KGrid Library (for finding and showing KOs) and the Activator (for getting payloads running) we found the Fedora Commons repo to be way too heavy for the simpler case of managing a "Shelf" of KOs cached locally and ready to be run by an activator.
 A simple collection of artifacts on the local filesystem was a better fit.
 The RDF representation was serialized as JSON-LD metadata file (based on the existing Fedora Commons serialization format for RDF containers).
 Interoperability was maintained.

-Having two different components that used a common entity, the KO, and the addition of import/export capabilities for these common "Shelf" formats, lit up another bulb.
-We realized there was a lot of value in having a consistent way to represent payload files, service description, deployment configuration, and metadata in RDF format, and the **KGrid Packaging Spec** was born.
+Having two different components that used a common entity, the KO, and the addition of import/export capabilities for these common "Shelf" implementations, lit up another bulb.
+We realized there was a lot of value in having a consistent way to represent these dual-natured knowledge objects — payload files, service description, deployment configuration and metadata in RDF format — and the **KGrid Packaging Spec** was born.

 ## What else did we learn?

-HAving a separate component to play with, we started to focus more deeply on the *Activation* of CBK.
+Having a separate component to play with, we started to focus more deeply on the *Activation* of CBK.
 We implemented a wider variety of CBK which put a lot of demands on our techniques for creating and deploying payloads in different runtime environments.

 ### Going from K -> K' is *hard*